 At 1031 Crowdfunding we are always seeking to answer some of the questions we get asked most frequently.
 Whether you are looking to begin investing in real estate or you are an experienced real estate investor looking for an alternative investment vehicle, you may be curious about the potential of Delaware Statutory Trusts (DSTs).

 How do I break even?
 I’m looking to invest $100,000 in real estate.
 I want to increase the value of my principal, but I understand there is no guarantee by any investment that my principal will increase.
 I will complete the due diligence to ensure the investment can reasonably meet the production expectations and my goals, but what if the actual production falls short of the expectations?
 I want to earn money, but, if I can’t do that, I certainly do not want to lose money.

 If you want to ensure you can at least break even, you’ll want to determine if the property can either maintain a necessary minimum sale value or appreciate to that minimum sale value.
+This minimum sale value for real estate will depend on expected debt payments and initial investments.
 For an indicator of how time will affect a property’s value, consider its asset class.